com-lihaoyi/mill/readme.md

 - Required configuration parameters within a `project` are `abstract` members.

-- Cross-builds are modelled as instantiating a (possibly anonymous) class multiple times, each instance with it's own distinct set of `Target`s
+- Cross-builds are modelled as instantiating a (possibly anonymous) class multiple times, each instance with its own distinct set of `Target`s

 In normal Scala, you bundle up common fields & functionality into a `class` you can instantiate over and over, and you can override the things you want to